11 Restaurant Safety Procedures and Rules to Follow

 What are the five food safety procedures?

-The five basic food safety procedures are to clean all surfaces regularly, keep raw and cooked foods separate, store food at safe temperatures, cook to the right internal temperature, and use safe raw resources.
+The five basic food safety procedures are to clean all surfaces regularly, keep raw and cooked foods separate, store food at safe temperatures and in dry places, cook to the right internal temperature, and use safe raw resources.

 Common safety rules in restaurants include cleaning all areas thoroughly, labeling food, washing hands properly, avoiding cross-contamination, maintaining equipment, wearing protective attire, reporting hazards, keeping emergency exits clear, and sealing trash cans.

-These rules create a safer workplace, prevent foodborne illnesses, and ensure long-term operational viability.
+These rules create a safer community, prevent foodborne illnesses, maintain your restaurant's good standing, and ensure long-term operational viability.